Curated OER

 State Similes

-In this simile worksheet, students think about their state and then write similes to describe it.
+In this simile instructional activity, students think about their state and then write similes to describe it.
 Students then pick their favorite simile and illustrate it.

 Curated OER